redthing1/minlog_python/README.md

 # minlog

-a minimal, flexible logging library for python.
+a neat and simple minimalistic logging library for python.

 ## installation